-To avoid bodily injury or death from unexpected startup of machine, always stop engine and remove key from ignition before leaving operator's seat for any reason.
+To avoid bodily injury or death from unexpected startup of machine, always stop the engine and remove the key from the ignition before leaving the operator's seat for any reason.

 - 1. Lower header to the ground, shut down the combine, and remove the key from the ignition. - 2.
 Open left endshield (A).
 For instructions, refer to 3.3.1 Opening Left Endshield, page 20.